-- If your organization has never received a federally-negotiated indirect cost rate, you may elect to charge a de minimis rate of 10% on modified total direct costs (MTDC) which may be used indefinitely.
+- If your organization has never received a Federally-negotiated indirect cost rate, you may elect to charge a de minimis rate of 10% on modified total direct costs (MTDC) which may be used indefinitely.
 For more information, see 2 CFR Part 200.414(f).
-Simply check the box next to "de minimis." - A non-federal entity that had a past indirect cost rate agreement that is now expired may elect to charge the de minimis indirect cost rate (see 2 CFR Part 200.414(f) and 85 FR 49506).
+Simply check the box next to "de minimis." - A non-Federal entity that had a past indirect cost rate agreement that is now expired may elect to charge the de minimis indirect cost rate (see "Expanded Use of the De Minimis Rate" in Part 200).
 The de minimis rate may be used indefinitely.